Primary Interests: Statistical genetics, precision medicine, population genetics, statistical machine learning

 I am a

-first, second, third, fourth (!?) year graduate student in computational biology
+first, second, third, fourth fifth year PhD student in computer science - computational biology

 at UC Berkeley.
 I am co-advised by Lior Pachter

 and Noah Zaitlen

 and I am gratefully supported by an NSF Graduate Research